-Participating in youth sport programs is a regular part of growing up, for most of us in Australia.
-Physical activity is essential for healthy and optimal development, through childhood and early adulthood, and youth sports provide many opportunities for a physically active routine as well as financial benefits in grants and funding.
+Participating in youth sports is a regular part of growing up, for most of us in North America.
+Physical activity is essential for healthy and optimal development, through childhood and early adulthood, and youth sports provide many opportunities for a physically active routine.

-Boosting the well-being of kids through the COVID-19 pandemic can help your community’s future, as children who participate in such activities are better adjusted as they enter adulthood, with plenty of life skills and lessons under their belts.
+Boosting the well-being of kids through this time can help your community’s future, as children who participate in such activities are better adjusted as they enter adulthood, with plenty of life skills and lessons under their belts.

 Why Community Sport is Essential

-We’ve discussed the importance of building community many times.
+We’ve discussed the importance of building community, many times.
 Customers can come and go but, if you build community, they are there for more than your products and services: they are there for you.
-By consistently building community through sport programs at your organization, it’ll become even easier to attract volunteers for your organization.
+By consistently building community at your organization, it’ll become even easier to attract volunteers for your organization.

 The Value of Community Sport & Recreation

-Whether that’s enriching their lives through community sport programs within the district, or by building up your organization to the point where residents will want to sign up, build value for prospective players and they will come.
+Whether that’s enriching their lives through sports within the community, or by building up your organization to the point where community members will want to sign up, build value for prospective players and they will come.

 Key Benefits of Community Sport

 Providing a positive outlet where kids can spend their free time can also help relieve boredom; one of the biggest factors in youth crime.
-Recreation and sport events can be a great facilitator for engagement and interaction, helping build stronger bonds within your neighbourhoods.
-Here are some of our picks for why sports should be embraced in your area.
+Sporting events can be a great facilitator for community engagement and interaction, helping build stronger bonds within your neighbourhoods.
+Here are some of our picks for why sports should be embraced in your community.

 Improving Physical Health

-We all know that recreation, sport events and keeping physical health in tip-top shape are among the best things we can do for our overall health—especially during the COVID-19 pandemic.
+We all know that keeping physical health in tip-top shape is one of the best things we can do for our overall health.
 Even activities such as going for a brisk walk and other moderately aerobic activities are deemed fairly safe and effective for most people.

-The Health Department of Australia says that physical activity, such as that which you get from sports, has plenty of immediate and long-term health benefits.
-As long as you are doing so safely and well within COVID-19 restrictions, you are good to go.
+The CDC says that physical activity, such as that which you get from community sport, has plenty of immediate and long-term health benefits.

 Immediate health benefits include: